deepakchoudhary-dc/LearnInvoice/README.md

 `npm run demo` executes `src/demo.ts`, which resets `memory.db`, replays invoices with/without human corrections, and prints outputs showing learning over time.

-## Video & GitHub

-Please record a short screen capture of `npm run demo` output and the resulting `memory.db` inspection.
-Push this repo to GitHub and share the link along with the video URL as requested.